 This EEO statement might be my favorite of all.
 It’s written in Plain English, mostly first person and drops all legalese.
 It also answers the question “Why” (the more inclusive we are, the better our work will be).

 “Textio embraces diversity and equal opportunity in a serious way.
 We are committed to building a team that represents a variety of backgrounds, perspectives, and skills.
 The more inclusive we are, the better our work will be.”

-I also wrote this one which I’ve used for Ongig’s own jobs and is EEOC compliant to allow Ongig to work with the government:
+I also wrote this one which I’ve used for Ongig’s own jobs.
+It’s EEOC compliant so that Ongig can work with the government:

 “We are an equal opportunity employer and value diversity.
 All employment is decided on the basis of qualifications, merit and business need.”

-The reason I care so much about EEO statements is that they are a common element of job descriptions and Ongig’s mission is to transform your job descriptions to boost candidate applications and diversity.
+The reason I care so much about EEO statements is that they are a common element of job descriptions.
+And Ongig’s mission is to transform your job descriptions to boost candidate applications and diversity.
 Give me a shout if you’d like to see how Ongig’s Text Analyzer helps you write the best EEO statements and every other part of your job descriptions.

 It’s not just about compliance…it’s about who you are and who you want to be.